 What is a dangerously low oxygen level while sleeping?

-Problems breathing or feeling short of breath while sleeping are symptoms of low blood oxygen levels.
+Problems breathing or shortness of breath while sleeping are symptoms of low blood oxygen levels.
 Sleep apnea is a common cause of this.
 Any drop in oxygen levels below 90% can be life-threatening.

 Does sleep apnea go away?